alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 Case blocks don't use curly braces.
 There are only colons at the end of the line.
 Then, on the next line is the code you want to execute if the case is used.
 That is, if the switch expression matches the value you specified after the `case` keyword.

 When you want to add a new case block you add it to the body of switch statement, inside the curly braces.
 When it comes to case blocks, there is no limit to how many of them you can use.
-You can add as many case blocks in a switch statement as you want.
+You can add as many case blocks as you want.

 ```JavaScript
 // Switch statement with one case block